Skip to main content

 1. Only applies to requires_human_approval gates.
 Gates without that flag already auto-advance — the policy does not affect them.

-2. --auto-approve overrides policy entirely.
-The CLI flag is a superset — it approves everything regardless of policy rules.
-Backwards compatible.
+3. --auto-approve overrides policy entirely.
+The CLI flag is an operator override, not a project policy.
+It approves everything regardless of policy rules and is not equivalent to full-auto policy defaults.

 Examples